-In 2019, references to the ancient Vedic literature can evoke anything from the mercurial temperament of Hindu nationalism to dodgy scientific revelations to a government-recognized Vedic board of education possibly headed by corporate honcho Baba Ramdev.
+In 2019, references to the ancient Vedic literature can evoke anything from the mercurial temperament of Hindu nationalism to dodgy scientific revelations to a government-recognised Vedic board of education possibly headed by corporate honcho Baba Ramdev.
 But Astha Butail, the New Delhi-based artist known for her engagement with Sanskrit, oral traditions and cultural systems in India, begs to differ.
 “In fact, one of my aims is to make something like the Rig Veda more relevant, especially among today’s readers and viewers,” the 42-year-old tells me.

 Butail’s quest has culminated into an ongoing exhibition in the capital city, titled ‘In the Absence of Writing’, in which she interrogates memory and living traditions through the Zoroastrian Avesta, the Jewish Torah and the Indian Vedic philosophy.
 The result is a show commissioned by The Gujral Foundation, of multimedia works that employ the materials of paper, muslin, textiles and wood, through video and installations.